ZANdewanai/Genshin-Impact-Rich-Presence/README.md

-# Genshin Impact Rich Presence - (Proof of concept), refer to [euwbah's version](https://github.com/euwbah/Genshin-Impact-Rich-Presence)  for an implementation of it
+# Genshin Impact Rich Presence - (Proof of concept), refer to [euwbah's version](https://github.com/euwbah/Genshin-Impact-Rich-Presence)  for an implementation of it and big thanks for actually making the mess i made user friendly

 Only works on english text and works best when traveling from a place to another instead of teleporting to it since it gives time for the app to read the place title you are in best